-Integrated Science for Our Changing World is our strategy to address some of the most fundamental global environmental problems faced by humankind.
-It builds upon the successful delivery of our previous Science Strategy, Health and Wealth of the Environment, which enabled CEH to gain a leading position in European environmental research.
+Our Science Strategy for 2008-2013, Integrated Science for Our Changing World, addressed some of the most fundamental global environmental problems faced by humankind.
+It built upon the successful delivery of our previous Science Strategy, Health and Wealth of the Environment, which enabled CEH to gain a leading position in European environmental research.

 Science Strategy Challenges

-Our strategic aims are embodied in six overarching scientific challenges, which are presented as a logical sequence beginning with long-term monitoring and experimentation, through to process and mechanistic research and providing solutions.
+Our strategic aims were embodied in six overarching scientific challenges, which formed a logical sequence beginning with long-term monitoring and experimentation, leading through to process and mechanistic research and ultimately providing solutions.

 - Challenge I: Deliver early warnings of environmental change through large-scale, long-term monitoring and experiments.

 - Challenge II: Identify processes linking physical and chemical changes in the environment with ecosystem responses.

 - Challenge III: Improve predictions of climate change models by incorporating ecological, hydrological and biogeochemical processes.

 - Challenge IV: Quantify the impact of environmental change on natural resources.

 - Challenge V: Determine the risks of chronic and extreme exposure of ecosystems and human beings to biological, hydrological and chemical threats.